Menu

 Many prominent rebels—including Confederate Vice President Alexander H. Stephens, former U.S. House Speaker Howell Cobb and his brother, T.R.R.
 Cobb, whose writings defended slavery—had ties to Athens.
 Plantation slave labor funded the construction of many grand antebellum homes, such as those of the Cobb brothers.
 T.R.R.
 Cobb’s home is now a house museum in the Cobbham neighborhood.
 A downtown Confederate monument, though, has been removed to a spot off the Loop 10 highway.

 A decade later, the Model Cities program brought millions of dollars in federal money to provide much-needed infrastructure—street paving, water lines and sewerage, structural rehabilitation and a neighborhood health center—to East Athens, a predominately Black and poor area of town.
-Model Cities, through its citizen-participation component, also empowered a generation of Black citizens who went on to elected and appointed positions within the governmental and civic life of Athens.
+Model Cities, through its citizen participation component, also empowered a generation of Black citizens who went on to elected and appointed positions within the governmental and civic life of Athens.

 Clarke County and the City of Athens, after two previous failed attempts, merged in 1990, and the newly unified Athens-Clarke County elected Gwen O’Looney as its first female chief executive and first progressive mayor.